Ride-The-Lightning/c-lightning-REST/README.md

 - listpays (/v1/pay/listPays) - `GET`: List result of payment {bolt11}, or all
 - listsendpays (/v1/pay/listPayments) - `GET`: List outgoing payments {bolt11}, or all.
 This api has more detailed output than listpays
 - decodepay (/v1/pay/decodePay) - `GET`: Decode the bolt11 invoice
+- keysend (/v1/pay/keysend) - `POST`: Send funds to a node without an invoice
 ### Invoice
 - invoice (/v1/invoice/genInvoice) - `POST`: Generates a bolt11 invoice provided amount in msat, label, description, expiry in seconds (optional)
 - listinvoices (/v1/invoice/listInvoices) - `GET`: Lists the invoice on the node, for a {label} or all.